The Edmonton Road and Track Club is excited to present the Pigeon Lake FONDO on june 7, 2025!

 Citizen/UCI racing or Fondo?

-Our fondo is open to everyone and all participants, regardless of gender and age, will start together.
-Depending on numbers we will likely sort the chip-timed results by the usual combinations of gender separated overall and age groupings.
+Our fondo is open to everyone.
+All participants, regardless of gender and age, will start together.
+Depending on number of participants we will sort the chip-timed results by combinations of gender for both overall and age categories.
 The fondo will have no prizing other than the finisher medals.
 You should participate in the fondo if your primary objective is to challenge yourself.

 LOCATION and ROUTE

-The staging site is Sundance Beach Community Hall - please review the interactive map below to see available parking locations.
+The staging site is Mulhurst Bay Community Hall.
 The primary parking is the grassed area by the hall, with overflow parking in the park and on the side of the road.
 Note that the hall has limited bathroom facilities (2 indoor, and 1 portapotty).
 We have provided changing tents in side the hall for you to change in, so please try to leave the bathroom free for people who need to use the facilities.

-Marshalls will be stationed at the corners (pending volunteers), however their primary responsibility will be helping with traffic control and awareness.
+Marshalls will be stationed at course corners, however their primary responsibility will be helping with traffic control and awareness.
 They are not responsible for showing you the route.
 It is recommended that you study the route below to avoid any wrong turns.

 Pigeon Lake Road Race and Fondo Map